Aaditya-Shah696/password-manager-cs128h/README.md

 Password Generation: ☑️
 Add a `generate` command to create logins with secure passwords of customizable length

-Password Expiry Notifications: ❎
-Store a timestamp when credentials are created/updated Notify users if a password has not been updated for a set duration (e.g., 90 days)

-Two-Factor Authentication (2FA) Support (optional): ❎
-Enable users to save and retrieve 2FA tokens (e.g., TOTP codes) Integrate TOTP generation (using `otpauth` crate) for 2FA

-Data Backup and Restore: ❎
-Add commands to export and import encrypted credential backups

 Security Features: ☑️
 Implement a command `lock` that requires re-authentication with master key Automatic clipboard clearing after a set time when copying passwords